21 Case Studies

 21.2 Research and Engineering at Whirlpool

-For these questions, I want you to focus on the major decisions about how the should be allocated in the R&E Division.
-The starting point is the $7 million dollar for the R&E Division.
+For these questions, I want you to focus on the major decisions about how the budget should be allocated in the R&E Division.
+The starting point is the $7 million for the R&E Division.

-1. The budget process consists of two stages (or two separate decisions) to allocate the $7 million dollar in the R&E Division at Whirlpool.
+1. The budget process consists of two stages (or two separate decisions) to allocate the $7 million in the R&E Division at Whirlpool.
 For each stage answer the following questions:

 1. What is the allocation decision?